Script-Hero/ElectricalEngineeringObsidianVault/Computer Architecture/Pipelining.md

 ADD X5, X1,X4
 STUR X5, [X0,#32]
 ```
-On a pipelined processor, this will complete two clock cycles faster than the original version.
+On a pipelined [[Processor]], this will complete two clock cycles faster than the original version.

 ## Control Hazards
 Comes from needing to make a decision based on the result of one instruction while others are executing.
-If we branch in instruction A, but instruction B is already fetched from the the Instruction Memory before we evaluate the branching logic, then we won't execute the right instruction.
+If we branch in instruction A, but instruction B is already fetched from the the Instruction [[Memory]] before we evaluate the [[Branching]] logic, then we won't execute the right instruction.

 Two solutions:
 1. Stall on every conditional branch